fusioncharts/dev_centre_docs/getting-started/ember/your-first-chart-using-ember.md

 cd my-app
 ember serve
 ```
+`my-app` is the working directory where Ember Boilerplate will be installed along with all the utilities and dependencies.

-Now, open http://localhost:4200 in the browser and your first Ember app is ready!
+Now, open http://localhost:4200 to see your Ember app.

 To install `FusionCharts` and the `ember-fusioncharts` component via npm follow the steps below: